Nevenall/sufficient-reason/System/Magick.md

   -------:|:---------------------------
-  None    | Only the Mage's current locality and beings manifest upon it. d4      | Non-manifest spirits who've crossed into the current locality. d6      | d8      | d10     |
+  None    | Only the Mage's current locality and beings manifest upon it. d4      | Non-manifest spirits who've crossed into the current locality. d6      |
+  d8      |
+  d10     |
   d12     |
+  d12, d4 |
   d12, d6 |

   Table: Targeting Spirits and other Dimensions with Spirit

 #### Duration

-  Magick may have long lasting consequences, but reality will relentlessly erode active magick unless you constantly support it with Quintessence.
+  Reality will relentlessly erode active magick unless you constantly support it with Quintessence.

   Without support a feat lasts a short while, typically no more then the length of your action, but if you spend a point of Quintessence the feat will endure for the length of a scene.

-  Alternately, you may use the Sphere of Prime to fuel your magick from universal energy of creation and make it last longer then a moment.
+  Alternately, you may use the Sphere of Prime to fuel your feat from universal energy of creation.

   Dice    | Duration (Prime)
   -------:|:-----------------
   None    | Only a moment
   d4      | A few moments
   d6      | An Hour
+  d8      | Several Hours
-  d8      | A Week
+  d10     | A Week
-  d10     | A Season
+  d12     | A Season
-  d12     | A year and a day
+  d12, d4 | A year and a day
   d12, d6 | Beyond a year
-  d12, d12| May lasts unless dispelled
+  d12, d12| Until dispelled or destroyed

   Table: Extending the duration of magick with Prime